On Embeddings for Numerical Features in Tabular Deep Learning: Embeddings for numerical features

-where $f_i(x)$ is the embedding function for the $i$-th numerical feature, $z_i$ is the embedding of the $i$-th numerical feature and $d_i$ is the dimensionality of the embedding.
-Importantly, \autoref{eq:embedding} implies that embeddings for all features are computed \textit{independently} of each other.
+We formalize the notion of "embeddings for numerical features" as $z_i = f_i((x_i^{(num)}) \in \R^{d_i}$, where $f_i(x)$ is the embedding function for the $i$-th numerical feature, $z_i$ is the embedding of the $i$-th numerical feature and $d_i$ is the dimensionality of the embedding.
+Importantly, the proposed framework implies that embeddings for all features are computed \textit{independently} of each other.
 Note that the function $f_i$ can depend on parameters that are trained as a part of the whole model or in some other fashion (e.g. before the main optimization).
 In this work, we consider only embedding schemes where the embedding functions for all features are of the same functional form.
 We never share parameters of embedding functions of different features.

 The subsequent use of the embeddings depends on the model backbone.
-For MLP-like architectures, they are concatenated into one flat vector and passed to the backbone as shown in \autoref{eq:mlp-embeddings-usage} (categorical features are omitted for simplicity):
+For MLP-like architectures, they are concatenated into one flat vector (see \autoref{A:mlp-with-embeddings} for illustrations).

-From a practical standpoint, this approach can result in a noticeable increase in parameters count.
-We give more details on that in \autoref{sec:model-sizes}.

 For Transformer-based architectures, no extra step is performed and the embeddings are passed as is, so the usage is defined by the original architectures.

-\subsection{Piecewise Linear Encoding}
+\subsection{Piecewise linear encoding}

-While vanilla MLP is known to be a universal approximator \citep{universal-approximation-1989,universal-approximation-1991}, in practice, due to optimization peculiarities, it has limitations in its learning capabilities \cite{spectral-bias}.
+While vanilla MLP is known to be a universal approximator \citep{universal-approximation-1989,universal-approximation-1991}, in practice, due to optimization peculiarities, it has limitations in its learning capabilities \citep{spectral-bias}.
 However, the recent work by \citet{fourier-features} uncovers the case where changing the input space alleviates the above issue.
 This observation motivates us to check if changing the representations of the original scalar values of numerical features can improve the learning capabilities of tabular DL models.